beemojs/beemo/packages/dependency-graph/README.md

 ## Documentation

-To begin, instantiate an instance of `Graph`, which accepts a list of `package.json` objects as the first argument.
+To begin, instantiate an instance of `Graph`, which accepts a list of optional `package.json` objects as the first argument.

 ```ts
 import Graph from '@beemo/dependency-graph';